 Is there a long term scientific solution?

 Headaches have been PROVEN through research to have improved outcomes when managed with Chiropractic care, especially in practices that focus on Upper Cervical Care.
-At Vitality Chiropractic Centres we specialise in headaches and migraines, helping our patients to find a long term solution without medication!
-Every patient has a Consultation to find out EXACTLY what is causing their problem and how the Doctor can help.
+At Vitality Chiropractic Centres we specialise in headaches and migraines, helping our patients to find a long term solution without medication at the best price!
+Every patient has a Consultation to find out EXACTLY what is causing their problem and how the Chiropractor can help.
 This includes:

 - A detailed history